-On average, listings lease in the $10's per square foot per year.
-The National City submarket is seeing a decrease in rates.
-In the last 3 months, the median rate decreased $10 per sqft per year.
-That's a 38% decline in rent.
+Most listings are in the $20's per square foot per year.
+The National City region is seeing a decrease in rates.
+In the last 3 months, the median rate fell $3 per sqft per year.
+That's a 8% decrease in rent.

-Compared to the rest of the San Diego market, the National City region has smaller rates, so you should have no trouble finding a great deal in this discounted submarket.
+Compared to the rest of the San Diego market, the National City submarket has less expensive rates, so you should have no trouble finding a great deal in this depreciated region.

-In the last 90 days, 6 listings have come on the market, which means new listings most likley are leasing quickly.
+In the last 90 days, 5 listings have been listed, which means spaces might be leasing quickly.
 You'll want to be prepared to make an offer immediately.
+About 280% of the available space in the National City are subleases, so you might be able to sign a shorter term by taking over a previous lease.
 There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 59,040 sqft, there are still 0 office spaces below 2,000 sqft.
-Most buildings in this region are approximately 1 stories.
-Most buildings in this region were built in 1974 and are Class B.
+The standard measurement for office space in this area is around 990 sqft.
+Most buildings in this region are around 1 floors.
+Most buildings in this market were built in 1974 and are Class B.